 Along with clearing freshly fallen snow from your bulbs, you’ll also want to wipe away debris and other deposits after it snows, just like you would during your routine maintenance, because a blocked light won’t give off any light.
 So, make sure to keep your lights clear.

-The answer to this question depends on the quality of fixtures you’ve installed.
-While it’s tempting to go for lower cost fixtures to try and make your landscaping budget go further, that’s not always the best option not only for your investment over time but for the survival of your fixtures.
+The answer to this question depends on the quality of the fixtures you’ve installed.
+While it’s tempting to go for lower-cost fixtures to try and make your landscaping budget go further, that’s not always the best option for your investment over time but for the survival of your fixtures.
 To help make this decision easier, here’s a rundown of how different types of fixture materials withstand the harsh winter weather:

-- Plastic: To put it simply, fixtures made from plastic just don’t hold up well at all, but especially not in the frigid winter temperatures.
-They have the tendency to crack and split, which ends up wasting your landscape dollars as you’ll have to replace them much more often, and they’ll end up in a landfill
+Plastic: To put it simply, fixtures made from plastic just don’t hold up well at all, especially not in the frigid winter temperatures.
+They have the tendency to crack and split, which ends up wasting your landscape dollars as you’ll have to replace them much more often, and they’ll end up in a landfill.

 As we’ve mentioned above, regular and proper maintenance of all aspects of your yard is essential to the continued enjoyment and protection of this valuable asset.
 Specifically, it will also be beneficial where your lighting is concerned, helping it to continue illuminating your winter landscape while providing the safety features you’ve come to rely on from your lighting now and into the future.

 Having your snow lit by your landscape lights is a unique, but beautiful feature available to many of us during the winter months.
-Making sure you do proper maintenance and investing in the right materials is a surefire way to make sure you enjoy that view for years to come.
-Click here to contact us for more information.
+Making sure you do proper maintenance and investing in suitable materials is a surefire way to make sure you enjoy that view for years to come.